 5. Green tea with lavender.

-Green tea combined with edible lavender flowers is an absolute wonder if you want to relax.
+Green tea, or in fact any tea combined with edible lavender flowers is an absolute wonder if you want to relax.
 The soft light taste and the combination of flowers and tea is so unique, it is hard to describe it or to compare it with anything else if you haven’t tasted lavender before.
 The plant itself had been praised since Roman times and is often used by those who like to try their own home remedies, while green tea is very well-known for its benefits for your health, so if you have an opportunity to try it—then be a little adventurous and try it.
 You can also add lavender flowers to black tea, but the strong taste of black tea would not be as soft as when you combine it with the green or white one.

 6. Blue tea

 Some tea producing companies tell you to try something beautiful and definitely unique—blue tea.
 Blue tea is made of dried butterfly pea flowers, harvested in Thailand and it is really blue when it is brewed.
 They promise you a pleasant flowery taste and say the tea turns purple if you add some fresh lemon juice into it.
 The people who have tried it enjoy the experience, and even if you don’t the tea is undeniably something very original.

 Certain companies want you to try sparkling tea—just like sparkling water or wine.
 Even though the most of the tea lovers would frown at the idea, others who like to try new things and aren’t as serious about their tea would gladly try some.
 Maybe even enjoy it, too.
 It comes in different flavors, like different combinations of berries and fruits, so if you like fruity soft drinks you might like fruity sparkling tea as well.